Chinese online literature: Platforms and commercialization

+More interactive works also appeared, including Shan Shui, a 2014 work of electronic literature by Chen Qian Xun that combined generated poems with images.
+Overseas Chinese writers have also published works of electronic literature.

+During the 2014 antiprofanity campaign, online literature portals removed certain content deemed erotic, profane, and vulgar.

+In 2015, the China Writers Association (CWA) established its Internet Literature Committee.

+In 2015, Alibaba's Mobile Business Group formed Ali Literature to take part in the Chinese internet literature sector.

 Some platforms have been devoted to poetry forums, such as Chinapoet and Poemlife, with users exchanging brief critiques and comments on each other's posts.
 Within popular poetry forums, there are also translation forums, where users dedicate themselves to the translation of poetry between Chinese and English.

-Censorship restrictions make traditional publishing inconvenient as it can take a long time for works to be processed and approved for publication, and for this reason online publication has a great appeal.
-After Mao's rule, the communist party had less control over writers, so rather than the driving force for writing be propaganda, the driving force became the market's demands and the publishers looking to profit off of them.
-For this reason, the works produced on these literature platforms are disproportionately written to appeal to readers of popular genres, such as fantasy.
-There are two main ways writers can get paid by literature platforms:

-(1) To sign a contract with the platform that requires them to reach a daily quota of words, usually equivalent to at least one chapter of their series, and so receive a salary for their daily work.

-(2) To produce an entire work which is ready to be published, and sign a contract with the platform which says they will split the money that the work makes on the platform.
+Long genre fiction published in installments is the most significant component of the Chinese internet literature market.
+The pay-to-read model means that writers of long novels who can publish in daily installments can generally make more money than others of other online literary forms.
+Genre fiction is also amenable to adaptation into other media including television, film, games, and comics, which can attract broader audiences to these writers.

-For this reason, online writing can be quite lucrative for some, and for many it serves as a true career.
+Online writing can be quite lucrative for some, and for many it serves as a true career.
 An example of a writer of online fiction who has received a lot compensation through his salary as well as royalties from adaptations of his works is Tang Jia San Shao, who has been known to earn millions of dollars each year.
 Even so, in the world of Chinese online literature, print authors or authors with more recognition are referred to as zuojia, whereas internet writers tend to refer to themselves as xieshou, however, as it relates to the more amateur or informal type of writing that they perceive themselves to write.

+As of 2023, more than 36 million works of internet literature were available in China.
+As of June 2023, 528 million people in China (49% of China's internet users) read internet literature.
+A 2019 report by China Internet Network Information Center found that internet literature accounted for 9% of Chinese mobile internet users's time online, following only instant messaging, video services, and online music.